leap71/leap71.github.io/coding-for-engineers/3-running-code.md

 To get from a high level language to machine-readable instructions, we use a *compiler*.
 It translates your code into an application, which can then be executed.

 There are also other mechanisms.
-Instead of compiling, you could "interpret" the code as you go, translating it into machine commands, as the code is executed.
-Interpreted languages, like Python, are quite popular, but they are orders of magnitude slower than compiled languages.
-It's pretty intuitive to grasp why: If you compile your code, the compiler can globally optimize your program, because it sees the entirety of the code.
-It can also spend longer amounts of time, looking for the optimum translation, because it doesn't matter whether the compilation takes a little while.
+Instead of compiling, you could "interpret" the code as you go, translating it into machine commands, as it is executed.
+Interpreted languages, like Python, are popular, but they are orders of magnitude slower than compiled languages.
+It's pretty intuitive to grasp why: If you compile your code, the compiler can globally optimize your program, because it sees the entirety of your application.
+It can also spend longer amounts of time, looking for the optimum translation, because it doesn't matter whether it takes a little while.

-You do it once, and then your program runs at the native speed of the computer.
+You compile once, and then your program runs at the native speed of the computer.

-The disadvantage of compiling is, that your translated code is now specific to the processor and operating system you compiled it for.
+The disadvantage is, that your translated code is now specific to a processor and operating system.
 If you compiled for an Intel-based Windows system, the program doesn't run on a Mac, let alone an ARM-based Mac.

 In order to get around the problem, people have introduced hybrid architectures.
 Microsoft's C# compiler translates your application into a [simple code that looks like machine-language](https://en.wikipedia.org/wiki/Bytecode), but is actually cross-platform.
 Because it is so similar to the instructions that will eventually run on your machine, and because the C# runtime just-in-time compiles it to your target machine, when you launch the app, the speed is close to native code.